GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-on-Debian-based-Linux-Distributions.rst

         rm /etc/ssl/certs/SectigoRSAOrganizationValidationSecureServerCA.crt

-     * If you use ACME (Let's Encrypt):
+     * If you use Let's Encrypt:

        .. code-block:: text

           ln -s /etc/letsencrypt/live/<SERVER_FQDN>/chain.pem /etc/ssl/certs/ACME-CA.pem

 #.
-Configure the right privileges for the SSL Certificate and Key used by HTTPS:
+Configure the right privileges for the SSL Certificate and Private Key used by HTTPS:

    * .. code-block:: text